jeski-bright/react-webinar/slides.md

 ---

-# Which mechanism React usues?
+# Which mechanism does React use?
 Let's find out!
 <v-click>